lindelius/php-jwt/README.md

 $jwt = new JWT($keys['key_2'], null, ['kid' => 'key_2']);
 ```

-If you use this approach, all you have to do when you are verifying the JWT is to provide the `JWT::decode()` method with the `$keys` array and it will automatically look-up and use the correct key.
+If you use this approach, all you have to do when verifying the JWT is to provide the `JWT::decode()` method with the `$keys` array and it will automatically look-up and use the correct key.

 ```php
 $decodedJwt = JWT::decode($encodedJwt, $keys);